CaliopeProject/CaliopeServer/README.md

 Requeriments
 ==========
+  * neo4j database
   * libevent-dev
-  *  fortunes (For testing propouses)
+  * fortunes

 How to?
 ==========
+install and run neo4j
-run `sudo apt-get install libevent-dev fortunes` run `pip install -r pip-dependencies.txt` to install requirements, and start the server with `python runserver.py` then browse `http://localhost:8000/` to try out.
+run `sudo apt-get install libevent-dev fortunes` run `pip install -r pip-dependencies.txt` to install requirements and start the server with `python runserver.py` then browse `http://localhost:8000/` to try out.